 |Pot Weight||4.6 pounds||5.8 pounds||25.5 pounds|

 |Total Weight||25.46 pounds||26.66 pounds||46.36 pounds|

 The lighter weight of the stockpot makes it easier to use large-volume pots filled with liquids than a cast-iron Dutch oven of the same volume.
-As such, a stockpot is easier to use for holding large volumes of food or liquid.
+As such, a stockpot can easily hold large volumes of food or liquid.